2008–2011 Icelandic financial crisis: Currency

 On 28 November, the Central Bank of Iceland and the Minister for Business Affairs agreed on a new set of currency regulations, replacing the central bank's restrictions imposed early on in the crisis.
-Movements of capital to and from Iceland were banned without a license from central bank.
-It is estimated that foreign investors hold some €2.9 billion in króna-denominated securities, popularly known as "glacier bonds".
+Movements of capital to and from Iceland were banned without a license from the central bank.
+It was estimated at this time that foreign investors held some €2.9 billion in króna-denominated securities, popularly known as "glacier bonds".

 The foreign exchange rules also oblige Icelandic residents to deposit any new foreign currency they receive with an Icelandic bank.
 There is anecdotal evidence that some Icelandic exporters had been operating an informal offshore foreign exchange market, trading pounds and euros for krónur outside the control of any regulator and starving the onshore market of foreign currency.
 Hence the Central Bank had to sell €124 million of currency reserves in November 2008 to make up the difference, compared with an estimated trade surplus of €13.9 million.

 The last currency auction was held on 3 December.
 The domestic interbank foreign exchange market reopened the following day with three market makers, all of them government-owned.
 On the first two days of domestic trading, the króna climbed to 153.3 to the euro, up 22% against the last currency auction rate.

 In January 2009, the exchange rate of Icelandic króna against Euro seemed to be more stabilized compared with the situation in October 2008, with the lowest rate at 177.5 krónur per EUR on 1, 3 and 4 January 2009, and the highest at 146.8 on 30 January 2009.
 In the meantime, however, Iceland's 12-month inflation in January 2009 climbed to a record high of 18.6%.